Off-Campus Housing

 - Research Neighborhoods: Take time to explore various neighborhoods to find one that suits your lifestyle, budget, and proximity to campus.

-- Set a Budget: Determine what you can afford, taking into account rent, utilities, and other living expenses.
+- Set a Budget: Determine what you can afford, considering rent, utilities, and other living expenses.
 This will help narrow down your options.

 - Visit Potential Accommodations: Always visit a place before committing to ensure it meets your needs and standards.